microsoft/CEDAR.GitHub.Collector/Pipelines/GitHub/Collectors/README.md

 ## 2. Fork Repository
 Create a fork of this repository and open the GitHub.Collectors.sln solution file in Visual Studio.

 ## 3. Create `local.settings.json`
 Create a `local.settings.json` file in the under the GitHub.Collectors.Functions project.

 Find the local.settings.template.json file and copy its contents into your new `local.settings.json` file.

-Add your GitHub account identity under the key “Identity”.
+Add your GitHub account username under the key “Identity”.

 Add a Personal Access Token associated with your GitHub account under the key “PersonalAccessToken”.

 ## 4. Setup Azure Storage
 In [Azure](https://portal.azure.com/) create an Azure storage account where the data you will be collecting from GitHub will be saved.